Mount Saint Elias: History and features

 The name of the mountain in Tlingit, Yasʼéitʼaa Shaa or Was'eitushaa, means "mountain behind Icy Bay"; the Yakutat Tlingit occasionally call it Shaa Tlein "Big Mountain".
 It is one of the most important crests of the Kwaashkʼiḵwáan clan, who used it as a guide during their journey down the Copper River.
 Mount Fairweather at the apex of the British Columbia and Alaska borders at the head of the Alaska Panhandle is known as Tsalx̱aan; legend states that this mountain and Yasʼéitʼaa Shaa (Mt.
 St. Elias) originally stood next to each other, but had an argument and separated.
 Their children, the mountains in between the two peaks, are called Tsalx̱aan Yátxʼi ("Children of Tsalxaan").

 European explorers first sighted the mountain on July 16, 1741, with the arrival of the expedition commanded by Vitus Bering, a Danish-born Russian explorer to what is now called Cape Saint Elias.
-While some historians contend that Bering named the mountain, others believe that eighteenth-century mapmakers named it after Cape Saint Elias when Bering left the peak unnamed.
+While some historians contend that Bering named the mountain (in honor of Elias I of Jerusalem), others believe that eighteenth-century mapmakers named it after Cape Saint Elias when Bering left the peak unnamed.

 Mount Saint Elias is notable for its immense vertical relief.
 Its summit rises 18008 ft vertically in just 10 mi horizontal distance from the head of Taan Fjord, off of Icy Bay.

 In 2007, Gerald Salmina directed an Austrian documentary film, Mount St. Elias, about a team of skier/mountaineers determined to make "the planet's longest skiing descent" by ascending the mountain and then skiing nearly all 18000 ft down to the Gulf of Alaska; the movie finished editing and underwent limited release in 2009.
 The climbers ended up summiting on the second attempt and skiing down to 13000 ft.